12 Best medium format cameras: (2023 Guide & Reviews)

 Automatic scene recognition is the only setting I like the most in every camera, as going through the whole menu to find the best white balance is often in vain.

-The camera supports 4k video at 24-30 fps, and while clicking for the product, I use 24 fps when I have to record a Video of the product.
+The camera supports 4k video at 24-30 fps, and while clicking for the product, I use 24 fps when recording a Video of the product.

-The superiority of Fujifilm’s camera comes with their processing engines that are faster.
+The superiority of Fujifilm’s camera comes with their faster processing engines.

-Moreover, the camera is ergonomically very convenient to use as there is an anti-vibration unit to keep the handshakes at bay.
+Moreover, the camera is ergonomically very convenient as an anti-vibration unit keeps the handshakes at bay.

 Conclusion

-Fujifilm GFX 100 has a 102 MP sensor with a large sensor, so how can any detail remain hidden or any color remains?
+Fujifilm GFX 100 has a 102 MP sensor with a large sensor, so how can any detail remain hidden or any color remain?

 The GFX 100 brings modern mirrorless imaging to medium format, and this amalgamation is designed to give a rich 16-bit image that can stun with its quality.